MAH-CET 2024 exam dates have been released. In this article, you will learn about all the important aspects of MBA CET/ MAH CET.

 When is MAH-CET conducted?

 .
-In order to register for the exam, the candidates have to apply online at the official website
+To register for the exam, the candidates have to apply online at the official website

 , provide the requisite information, select the preferred test centres, and pay the application fee.